nilesh-c/wikidata-entity-suggester/README.md

 1. Expose functionality through a REST-based servlet.

-2. I may re-write read_items.c (please see below) using an xml library and map-reduce to speed it up later.
+2. I may rewrite read_items.c (please see below) using an xml library and map-reduce to speed it up later.
 Might not be necessary at the moment, considering it takes 45 mins to parse the xml file and push into MySQL on my machine.

 ## How to build the required CSV files from wikidata data dumps ##